one-giant-leap/training-with-power/README.md

+# Training and racing with power for paddlesports

-# Do you want to boost your performance by training and racing smarter and paddling more efficiently?
+### Do you want to boost your performance by training and racing smarter and paddling more efficiently?

 If you're reading this guide then we can assume you probably do.